pymedusa/Medusa/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] PR is based on the DEVELOP branch
 - [ ] Don't send big changes all at once.
 Split up big PRs into multiple smaller PRs that are easier to manage and review
+- [ ] Always make sure the PR has a clear description of why,how, and what your trying to fix.
+The same goes for improvements or new features.
+Also if you refering to an issue, make sure a summary is available in the PR.
 - [ ] Read [contribution guide](https://github.com/PyMedusa/SickRage/blob/master/.github/CONTRIBUTING.md)